 Get ready for a wild ride full of surprises, including the occasional post-coital cramp.

 Just remember to take care of yourself, listen to your body, and don’t hesitate to reach out to your healthcare provider if you have any concerns.

 When should you worry about cramping after sex while pregnant?

 If cramps after sex while pregnant are accompanied by other symptoms, it may mean that something else is up.

 If you experience any of the following symptoms during or after sex, check in with your doctor as soon as you can:

 - The pain is excruciating.
 If the ache you are feeling gets progressively stronger, or it feels like a sharp pain in your abdomen, get to your doctor.
 You don’t have to tough it out.
-Really painful sex during pregnancy could be a sign that something is up.
+Really painful sex during pregnancy could be a sign that something is wrong.
 Some possibilities are ectopic pregnancy, where the fertilized egg implants itself outside the uterus, or placental abruption, when the placenta separates from the uterine wall.
-Serious pain can also be a sign of early labor.
+Serious pain from cramping can also be a sign of early labor.